-Prepare your smoker by adding pellets (we use an applewood pellet but you can use your favorite!) and starting your smoker to preheat.
+Prepare your smoker by adding pellets.
 We 100% love Camp Chef Woodwind Pellet Grill.
-It’s so easy to use, clean and creates the most delicious food!
+It's so easy to use, clean and creates the most delicious food!

-When smoker is preheated to about 225 degrees add turkey breast to the center of the smoker.
+When smoker is preheated to about 225 degrees add turkey breast to the center of the smoker, you will continue to let smoker heat to 350.
 Place breast side up.

 One of my favorite features about the Camp Chef Woodwind Pellet Grill is it comes with a thermometer!
 Insert that probe so you can watch your internal temperature of your turkey.
-Cook the turkey at the smoker temp 350 and the turkey’s internal temp to 165 degrees.
+Cook the turkey at the smoker temp 225-250 and the turkey's internal temp of the turkey to 165 degrees.
 You will have the most moist, perfect turkey for your dinner!!
 Let sit for about 20-30 minutes after removing from the smoker before you slice.

 Looking for other thanksgiving recipes?
 Try these

 - Fried Turkey